MechanicalRabbit/NarrativeTest.jl/test/index.md

 ## Running the tests

-The main entry point of `NarrativeTest` is the function `runtests()`, which takes a list of Markdown files.
-Each file is parsed to extract and run the embedded test suite.
+The main entry point of `NarrativeTest` is the function `runtests()`, which takes a filename or a vector of filenames.
+Each filename must refer to a Markdown document or a directory containing `*.md` files.
+The files are parsed to extract and run the embedded test suite.

     ans = runtests([joinpath(@__DIR__, "sample_good.md_")]);
     #=>